-- Keep a listing of any household goods or personal belongings you have discarded and receipts for any expenses you incur in protecting your home.
+- Keep a listing of any and all household goods or personal belongings that you have thrown out and receipts for any expenses you incur in protecting your property.

 - Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are completed.
+Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are finished.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for help to arrive, below are helpful tips to help deal with the damage:
+While you are waiting for help to arrive, listed below are some tips to help deal with the damage:

-- Water Source: It is very important to turn off the water.
+- Water Source: It is important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Floors: Dispose of as much standing water as possible, using a mop or towels.
-(Never use a vacuum cleaner.)
+- Floors: Get rid of as much standing water as possible, using a mop or towels.
+(Do not use a vacuum cleaner.)

-- Carpeting: Blot soaked carpeting with clean, white towels.
-Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.
+- Carpeting: Blot wet carpet with clean, white towels.
+Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid being on carpet if at all possible.
-Do not use “do-it-yourself” home carpet cleaners.
+- Carpets: Avoid being on carpet if possible.
+Do not use ”DIY” home carpet cleaners.

-- Ceilings/Walls: Don’t attempt to wipe or wash ceilings and other absorbent surfaces.
+- Ceilings/Walls: Do not wipe or attempt to wash ceilings and other absorbent surfaces.

-- Doors: Close doors in affected areas to restrict smoke odors as much as possible.
+- Doors: Shut all doors in affected areas to contain smoke odors as much as possible.

 - Furnace: Change the furnace or air conditioner filter if the blower is operating.
-Tape two pieces of cheesecloth over air registers with masking tape.
+Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Wash plants with mild soap and water, cleaning both sides of the leaves.

 - Windows: Open windows to ventilate the area when possible.

-If your home or business has been damaged by storm, fire, mold, water or other disaster, Call Paul!
+If your home or business is damaged by fire, water, mold, storm or other disaster, Call Paul!